 Easy in well-drained soil.
-Avoid planting Green and Gold in wet soil and low lying areas.
+Avoid planting Green and Gold in wet soil and low-lying areas.
 Partial shade, preferably with a least a couple of hours of sun to produce a decent display of flowers.
-Can grow in sun though the flowers tend to discolor and look bleached out.
+Plants can grow in full sun, but the flowers tend to discolor and look bleached out.

 Care and maintenance